-The manufacturers I talked to all said that temperatures colder than 32 degrees (0 C) won’t affect the unit’s operation and extra heating elements aren’t necessary.
-But, if your garage gets above 110 degrees F (43 C) in the summer, you’ll be overworking the compressor and your unit will wear out faster.
+The manufacturers I talked to said that temperatures colder than 32 degrees (0 C) won’t affect the unit’s operation and extra heating elements aren’t necessary.
+But, if your garage gets above 110 degrees F (43 C) in the summer, you’ll be overworking the compressor, and your unit will wear out faster.

 Prices range from $300 for small 7 cubic foot freezers to around $800 for the larger 20 cubic foot varieties.
-To give you a frame of reference, if you’ve got a side-by-side fridge\freezer in your kitchen, the freezer section is likely around 6 cubic feet in total storage.
+For comparison, the freezer section of a typical side-by-side fridge\freezer is likely around 6 cubic feet in total storage.

 Or skip the freezer section…

-Beer and power tools: All you really need for a fun weekend!
+Beer and power tools.
+All you really need for a fun weekend!